-Whatcom County has been wrangling about a new jail – including a failed proposition for a sales tax increase to fund.
+Whatcom County has been wrangling about a new jail – including a failed proposition for a sales tax increase to fund it.
 I thought it might be a good time to share a few thoughts from a criminal defense attorney’s perspective.

-First, on the larger issue of the need for a new jail, there’s no question in my mind that we do.
+First, on the larger issue of the need for a new jail, I used to believe that we did.
+But after reading the most recent VERA Center on Sentencing and Corrections report (http://www.whatcomcounty.us/documentcenter/view/30995), I have come to believe that the current jail can be modified, updated and upgraded to meet the County’s future needs.
 The current jail is old and pretty rundown.
-The staff there does a great job in a substandard facility that clearly needs to be replaced.
+The staff there does a great job in a substandard facility that clearly needs to be updated and renovated.
 That said, I don’t think Whatcom County needs the $100 million, 521 bed monstrosity being proposed by the Sheriff and county executive.
 Bigger jails mean more inmates to fill those beds.
 Or as the disembodied voice in “Field of Dreams” puts it, “If you build it they will come.”
 At a time when our nation seems to be re-examining how we do crime and punishment, we need more mental health and drug treatment facilities, not more jail cells.

 Second, many of Whatcom Counties overcrowding problems are, to a certain extent, self-inflicted in that they are caused by corrections policies and judicial and prosecutorial attitudes that contribute to that overcrowding.
 Here are three examples;